 I expected to receive a 1099-K tax form for 2022 but didn’t, why not?

-On December 23, 2022, the IRS announced [0] a delay to the lowering of the 1099-K reporting threshold to $600 USD until next tax year.
-This means that for tax year 2022, the 1099-K filing threshold will remain as it was last tax year: Platforms will only be required to file 1099-K forms for accounts which have processed total gross volume greater than 20,000 USD and 200 transactions.
+On December 23, 2022, the IRS announced a delay for lowering the 1099-K reporting threshold to $600 USD.
+For tax year 2022, platforms were only required to file 1099-K forms for accounts with total gross volume greater than $20,000 USD and 200 transactions.

-You can learn more about 1099 tax forms in Stripe Express by checking the resources below.
+Learn more about 1099 tax forms in Stripe Express by checking the resources below.

-Please note: This change does not apply to 1099-NEC and 1099-MISC thresholds, which remain at $600 USD.
+This change doesn't apply to 1099-NEC and 1099-MISC thresholds, which remain at $600 USD.

 This article is neither legal advice nor tax advice.
 We recommend that you speak to your tax advisor with any questions or concerns around tax reporting.